ellahaslam/ai-for-the-arts/README.md

 The purpose of this repository is to learn how to use these tools introduced to me in this course and pull them into a portfolio.
 My goals for this course include:
-+ Learning how to utilize AI
-+ Learning how to use many different tools like Github, CoPilot, etc
++ Learning how to utilize different tools like Github and Copilot.
++ Learn basic Python code syntax and semantics.
++ Reflect critically on Notebook exercises and AI assistance.
 + Get a good grade in this course

 ## The Tasks Completed